Interfaces

 CSI: The Camera Serial Interface

-The Camera Serial Interface (CSI) is a specification of the (MIPI) Alliance.
+(MIPI) Alliance.
 It defines an interface to serve as a bridge between processing units (microprocessors, FPGAs, ASICs) and camera sensors With low power consumption and high bandwidth, CSI ensures real-time image and video processing.

 It's the most commonly used camera connection protocol in smartphones and other devices with embedded imaging requirements, such as the Raspberry Pi camera module.